This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Prep Before You Cook: Prepare all your ingredients and have them ready before you start cooking.
-This includes chopping the chicken, slicing the vegetables, and measuring out the sauce ingredients.
+- Prep Before You Cook: Have all your ingredients ready—chop the chicken, slice the vegetables, and measure out the sauce components before turning on the stove.

-- Don’t Overcook the Chicken: Remember the chicken breast tends to dry out when overcooked.
-Stir-fry the chicken until it’s no longer pink and just turns opaque, keeping in mind that it will continue to cook further as you introduce the other ingredients and sauce.
+- Don’t Overcook the Chicken: Chicken breast can dry out quickly.
+Stir-fry just until it turns opaque, keeping in mind it will continue cooking slightly when combined with the sauce.

 - Balance the Sauce: Take a moment to taste and fine-tune your sauce to achieve the perfect flavor balance.
 Adjust the elements to your liking, adding more soy sauce for saltiness, honey for sweetness, vinegar for tanginess, or sriracha for heat, tailoring it to your personal preference.